Grilled Cedar Plank Salmon with Avocado Peach Salsa

 Why you need this cedar plank salmon in your life

 - Tender salmon infused with smoky cedar flavor.

 - Topped with our favorite avocado peach salsa for big-time summer vibes.

 - Cooked on your BBQ for super cool summertime living.

-- Made with basic pantry spices that I bet you have on hand right now.
+- Made with basic pantry spices that you likely have on hand right now.

 - Sugar-free!
 Those peaches give all the sweetness this recipe needs.